Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/training.md

 | 2 | 17 | 2 |
 | 6 | 1 | 26 |

-The failure of this classifier to attain the same accuracy as the one assigning the majority class to each element owes to the WBC dataset having *imbalanced* classes, a common issue in data science.
-Imbalanced classes mean that only reporting a classifier's accuracy may be misleading.
+The failure of this classifier to attain the same accuracy as the one assigning the majority class to each element owes to the WBC dataset having *imbalanced* classes, which means that reporting only a classifier's accuracy may be misleading.

-For another example, say that we design a sham COVID test that always comes back negative.
-If 1% of the population at a given point in time is COVID-positive, then we could report that our test is 99% accurate.
-But we would fail to get this test approved for widespread use because it performs horribly on COVID-positive individuals.
+For another example, say that we design a sham medical test for some condition that always comes back negative.
+If 1% of the population at a given point in time is positive for the condition, then we could report that our test is 99% accurate.
+But we would fail to get this test approved for widespread use because it never correctly identifies an individual who has the condition.

 **STOP:** What other metrics could we design for measuring the success of a classifier?
 {: .notice--primary}

 ## Recall, specificity, and precision

-To motivate our discussion of other classifier metrics, we will continue discussing medical tests, which can be thought of as classifiers with two classes (positive or negative).
+To motivate our discussion of other classifier metrics, we will continue with the analogy of medical tests, which can be thought of as classifiers with two classes (positive or negative).

 First, we define some terms.
-A **true positive** is a positive test in a patient that has the disease; a **false positive** is a positive test in a patient that does not have the disease; a **true negative** is a negative test in a patient that does not have the disease; and a **false negative** is a negative test in a patient that does have the disease.
-The table below shows the locations of these four terms in a two-class confusion matrix.
+A **true positive** is a positive test in a patient that has the condition; a **false positive** is a positive test in a patient that does not have the condition; a **true negative** is a negative test in a patient that does not have the condition; and a **false negative** is a negative test in a patient that does have the condition.
+The table below shows the locations of these four terms in the two-class confusion matrix for the test.

 [![image-center](../assets/images/600px/medical_test_confusion_matrix.png){: .align-center}](../assets/images/medical_test_confusion_matrix.png)
 The locations of true positives, true positives, true negatives, and false negatives in the confusion matrix associated with a medical test.
 Correct predictions are shown in green, and incorrect predictions are shown in red.